Saturday, September 29, 2007

 Rachel asked me to talk a bit about why I wrote my novel, Sushi for One.

+I have to admit, God had to wrench it out of me.
 I'd blithely written four other novels before Sushi for One, and they’d poured out of my brain onto the computer screen almost like magic.

 I expected manuscript number five to be like that, too.
 I knew the cast of characters, the Sakai family cousins.
 I knew the plot-diabolical Grandma, junior high girls' volleyball team, mandatory date to the next family wedding.